mineichen/minfac/examples/distributed_web/PluginBasedArchitecture.md

 # Obstacles for implementations in Rust

 I remember learning the PHP framework "Symfony2" back in 2011.
 This was the first framework I've ever seen, whose core was composed of multiple, independently usable libraries.
-It even allows replaceing functionality of the core without complicated factory code by overriding the default implementation of an interface with a custom class within the IOC (Inversion of Control) container.
+It even allows replacing functionality of the core without complicated factory code by overriding the default implementation of an interface with a custom class within the IOC (Inversion of Control) container.
 Asp.Net Core is using a similar architecture.
 In both cases, IOC containers play a crucial role to provide maximal flexibility.

 Unfortunately, there was no IOC container available in Rust which supported more advanced features like